barak/pstoedit/readme.txt

 more information on how to use this framework.

-If you just find this program useful, have made some improvements or implemented other backends please send email to Wolfgang.Glunz@mchp.siemens.de.
+If you just find this program useful, have made some improvements or implemented other backends please send an email to wogl@geocities.com.

 If this programs saves you a lot of work consider sending a contribution of any kind.